spacefreak86/pyquarantine-milter/README.md

 A pymilter based sendmail/postfix pre-queue filter with the ability to add, remove and modify e-mail headers.
 The project is currently in beta status, but it is already used in a productive enterprise environment which processes about a million e-mails per month.

-The basic idea is to define rules with conditions and modifications which are processed when all conditions are true.
+The basic idea is to define rules with conditions and actions which are processed when all conditions are true.

 ## Dependencies
 Pymodmilter is depending on these python packages, but they are installed automatically if you are working with pip.